salomege/Tavel-Guide---Final-Projecrt/README.md

 Features:

-## Welcome Page:
+## Welcome Page, ## Registration Page, ##Log in Page
 The application begins with a welcoming page.
-Upon clicking the "Join Us" button, users are directed to the
-## registration page and subsequently to the authorization page for seamless access.
+Upon clicking the "Join Us" button, users are directed to the registration page and subsequently to the authorization page for seamless access.
 Secure Authentication: A secure and seamless registration and login process is implemented, powered by Firebase authentication.

 ## Top Destinations:
 After logging in, users are directed to the Top Destinations page, which showcases a collection view displaying all the information about the top places tourists can visit in Georgia.
-Interactive
 ## Map:
 The application features an interactive map using MapKit and SwiftUI, marking all museums and places of interest for tourists in each particular region or city.
 ## Food Advisor: